Zurich family offices · Cross-border positioning

 Why Zurich family offices arrive here.

-US intermediaries, American private bankers, US family-office peers, and general partners, read Swiss discretion as category absence rather than depth.
-Holding-brand collateral built for a Zurich audience that already knows the name arrives on the desk of a New York reader who does not.
+US intermediaries, American private bankers, US family-office peers, and general partners, evaluate Swiss discretion as category absence rather than depth.
+Holding-brand collateral built for a Zurich audience that already knows the name arrives on the desk of a New York buyer who does not.
 The absence of a US category anchor, a US outcome claim, and a US peer set leaves the frame empty.
 The American fills the empty frame with Swiss stereotypes or with nothing at all, and the conversation loses momentum before the governance and thesis can carry weight.

 The instinct is to produce more polished Paradeplatz-tier collateral or to fold the portfolio company further into the family narrative for credibility.
 Both instincts deepen the problem.
 What the US intermediary needs is two clear public layers that do different jobs, with the seam between them visible, and an operating brand that leads with a US category claim before Swiss origin sits as one supporting fact rather than the dominant one.